 In recent years, a significant portion of our revenue growth has come from a number of large clients.
 A meaningful percentage of revenue is derived from clients that have contracts that can be terminated on short notice.
 The majority of our logistics and dedicated and last mile client contracts are for three to five years.
 A significant portion of our client contracts, including contract renewals, are subject to competitive tender processes, and there can be no assurance that we will be successful in acquiring new business or retaining existing business subject to competitive tender.
 In addition, our existing clients who use our specialized transportation services may choose to use other service providers in the future.
 Across our operating segments, there can be no assurance that our current clients will continue their relationships with us or that contracts that come up for renewal will be renewed or, if they are renewed, that clients will contract for the same services or volume amounts to be transported or that they will pay the same rates and surcharges as they have in the past.
 We are currently renegotiating contracts (or extensions to existing contracts) with certain of our logistics clients.
 There can be no assurance that the agreements will be achieved on preferential terms, on terms consistent with historical ones, or at all.
 The loss of one or more major clients, the failure to renew client contracts, or any decrease in services or transportation volumes purchased or prices paid or any other changes to the terms of service under renewed contracts could have a material adverse effect on our profitability and, as a result, the amount of cash available for distribution to Shareholders, and could cause the market price of our Subordinate Voting Shares to decline.
-We are currently renegotiating contracts (or extensions to contracts) with certain of our logistics clients.
-There can be no assurances that these agreements will be achieved on preferential terms, on terms consistent with historical ones, or at all.
 We also cannot control the business activity of our current clients.
 We may lose clients if such clients merge or acquire other businesses, and subsequently contract with another service provider in connection with their supply chain activities, or bring the services currently contracted for in-house.
 Additionally, clients may reduce the services they contract for upon patent expiry of one or more of their products.
 Competitors who sell off-patent products may be unwilling to pay the same rates and surcharges as the original manufacturer and may conduct their own supply chain management activities in-house or contract with other service providers.